Cruise Disembarkation Day Blunders

 #3 Booking your flight too early (or too late)

-The other big blunder that people make is they book their flight home or to the next destination either too early or too late.
+The other big blunder that people make is they book their flight home, or to the next destination, either too early or too late.

-A cruise ship will normally get into port seven or eight o’clock.
+A cruise ship will normally get into port at seven or eight o’clock.
 However, you’re not going to be able to disembark until the ship is cleared.
-So, depending on your grade and status, you might find that you’re only getting off the ship quite late.
+So, depending on your grade and status, you might find that you’re getting off the ship quite late.